 Budget versus actual comparisons are presented in the required supplementary information other than the Management's Discussion and Analysis.
-The significant budget variations versus actual results were due to the Council budgeting use of its reserves carryforward then not having to use them.
+The significant budget variations versus actual results were due to the Council budgeting use of its reserves carryforward then not having to use them, a reduction in contract and grant related revenue and the reduction in the respective expenditures.